-That's why we not only analyze our energy consumption and CO2 emissions inside our organization but we also analyze this along every link in the entire supply chain, including in our own products.
+That's why we not only analyze our energy consumption and CO2 emissions inside our organization, but we also analyze this along every link in the entire supply chain including in our own products.
 All German sites have an ISO 50001-certified energy management system.

-Again in 2018, we focused on decoupling our dynamic growth in various business units from their possible environmental impacts.
+Again in 2019, we focused on decoupling our dynamic growth in various business units from their possible environmental impacts.
 We further optimized our energy balance in key areas through additional measures and building upon our energy aspect analysis, while placing a stronger focus on reducing emissions as part of Total Productive Maintenance.

-Symrise treats CO2 emissions (Scope 1 and 2) as an important internal control quantity in our company's sustainability management.
+CO_2 emissions within our organization (Scope 1+2) act as an important control quantity in our company sustainability management.
 We demonstrate our progress regarding resource conservation and emission reduction in a number of ways, one of them being our annual participation in the CDP independent investor initiative.